-With a large contingent of press on site and an appreciative crowd, Earhart in her thick insulated overalls gave it a go.
+So in 1931, with a large contingent of press on site, Earhart in her thick insulated overalls gave it a go.
 Her first attempt failed.
-Perhaps as some noted, she was testing her own – and her aircraft’s – capabilities.
+Perhaps as some noted, she was testing her own capabilities.
 Maybe she would abandon the next attempt, the press speculated.
 She answered that question by going up again, this time reaching a height of 18,415 feet and breaking – or making –a new record.
 She safely brought the craft back to the ground.

 She was lauded in her efforts, but wanted more.
 So did the press.
 They figured she would try a transcontinental trip in an autogiro, the first of its kind, which she did successfully.
 But her efforts were overshadowed by another pilot named John Miller who quietly attempted the same feat without the fanfare or publicity that Earhart demanded.
 He completed the route first, although both pilots had no idea of the other’s intentions.

 That same year in 1931, Earhart crashed her autogiro at an airshow in Detroit.
 Her husband, George Putnam, was the first to arrive at the wreckage: “I saw Amelia emerge from the dust and wave her hands in the air,” he said.
 “She was unhurt.”
 But Putnam was on the ground, writhing in pain.
 In his haste to reach the wreck site he tripped, fell and cracked three ribs.
 “Never had I run so fast,” he described afterwards, “until one of the guy wires caught my pumping legs exactly at the ankles.”

-Unaware of her husband’s injury, Earhart happily waved to the crowd.
+Unaware of her husband’s injury, Earhart happily acknowledged to the crowd.